TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 Firstly, if you haven't arrived at the point where you, yourself have identified that you should change something and then subsequently have decided to actually do it, you won't.
 All the feedback, punishment or judgement in the world won't sway you to act.
-For example you have gained a little weight.
-In some recesses of your mind you knew you wanted to loose it, but haven't really decided to do so yet.
+For example, you have gained a little weight.
+In some recesses of your mind you knew you wanted to lose it, but haven't really decided to do so yet.
 Some people, as they often do, pestered you about it, made little jokes about it, and even if you have agreed with them on a fundamental level, these reminders never really helped.
 You just felt more hurt and ashamed and had to spend so much of your energy just to recover your mood that you had none left for the weight loss to even start.

-Secondly and thirdly, change is extremely difficult and it is necessary to have someone to whom we can share this with.
+Secondly and thirdly, change is extremely difficult, and it is necessary to have someone to whom we can share this with.
 What is difficult, why do we think it is, what we think might help.
 Then they listen and respond in the most honest way they can.
 Without